1973 at a glance:

+I was making pretty good money to start at $ 3.50 and hour.
 My job was to bind bundles of voter's pamphlets using a bindery machine, then bag them up in canvas duffel bags.
 After a pallet full was complete, I went with a group over the Post Office to load them onto box cars.
 This was the most grueling job I ever had.
 It was 14 hours a day, 7 days a week.
 I went from having no money to being so well-off it was unbelievable.
-After 8 hours it was time and a half.
 On Saturdays it was time and a half; On Sundays, it was double-time.
 The reason I was so rich was that I was too tired to spend it!
 I came home at dinner time every night and crashed almost without eating.
 This job went on only for two months, then returned to a normal 40-hour gig.
-Unfortunately, I burned out shortly before that.
+Unfortunately, the job ended before that.

 Moving right along, I ended up working part-time on weekends, a swing shift position for the most boring and time-dragging job of all: watching plastic "picture-tainers" coming out of a machine.
 This was the day when photos, after being developed, came housed in these plastic cases.
 This company I worked for made these plastic cases.
 I was the only person on shift.
 They encouraged me to bring books, magazines, or whatever to help pass the time.
 The job: every 5 or 10 minutes, I had to get up, and fold the containers into a closing position while they were still warm, then stack them in boxes for shipment.
 Every couple of hours, the machines would need refills of plastic.
 The material was in boxes and just needed to be poured into the molding machine which melted it.
 That was my career.
 Ten minutes before my shift was over, I'd sweep the floors.